 - The district will adhere to its policy of not disclosing or collecting identifiable information regarding immigration status;

 - The district will resist, through noncompliance or legal challenge, federal or state efforts to create a directory of undocumented immigrants or to otherwise obtain information regarding immigration status, even if required by law, judicial warrant, subpoena, or court order;

 - The district will support the Deferred Action for Childhood Arrivals (DACA) program, which defers deportation of recipients by two years, among other benefits.

 Currently, the district hosts immigration attorneys to provide legal information regarding the rights of undocumented immigrants.
 Administration also publicly stated their support for undocumented students in an email addressed to the MVLA community, in which they reiterated that the district “[does]not and will not collect or disclose citizenship status about any student or their family.”

 While we commend the district for their current efforts, we strongly encourage them to further act by adopting our proposed resolution, which makes their statements official and enforceable in court.

-We recognize the potential risks of an official resolution and the significance of asking the district to be potentially held in contempt of court.
-Possible ramifications include federal backlash, according to Associate Superintendent Mike Mathiesen, and [asking legal experts], respectively.
+We recognize the potential risks of an official resolution and the significance of asking the district to be potentially held in contempt of court, however unlikely that situation is.
+Possible ramifications include federal backlash, according to Associate Superintendent Mike Mathiesen, and “a daily fine, compensatory fine, or [rare]incarceration of key personnel,” according to an attorney who requested not to be identified, respectively.